How to Organize Important Home Documents and Paperwork

 Backup Digital Copies

-In addition to physical copies, it’s beneficial to have digital backups of your important documents.
+Even if you choose to go with a physical paper system primarily, it’s wise to have digital backups of your important documents.
 Scan them and store them securely on a cloud-based service or an external hard drive.
-This will serve as an extra safeguard in case anything happens to your physical copies.

 Keep Track of Expirations